MojosBeans100/DunkeldFitnessCentre/README.md

 ## Limitations of Project

 ### Membership Form
-The membership form does not do anything or lead to anywhere, aside from clearing itself of info after submission.
+The membership form does not do anything or lead to anywhere, aside from clearing itself of information after submission.

 ### Social Media Links
 The social media links simply link to the general site eg Facebook, as opposed to a specific page.